 Guided by lessons learned from other countries, the System:

-The Digital Identity System includes 4 types of accredited participants:
+The Australian Government Digital Identity System includes 4 types of accredited participants:

 Identity providers - help you set up and manage your Digital Identity.
-If you choose to create and use a Digital Identity, then your identity provider will be your gateway into the Digital Identity System.
-The Face Verification Service and Document Verification Service may be used by your identity provider as a way to verify your identity online. myGovID is the Commonwealth government identity provider.
+If you choose to create and use a Digital Identity, then your identity provider will be your gateway into the Australian Government Digital Identity System.
+The Face Verification Service and Document Verification Service may be used by your identity provider as a way to verify your identity online. myGovID is the Australian Government's Digital Identity provider.
 More identity providers will be onboarded as the System develops.

 Attribute providers - verify specific attributes relating to entitlements or characteristics of an individual (for example, that you have a particular qualification).
 The ATO’s Relationship Authorisation Manager (RAM) is an example of an attribute provider.